 Mabel’s Fables Children’s Bookstore

-Where: 662 Mt.
+Address: 540 Mt.
 Pleasant Road

-Uptown in Leaside, this cozy shop is like a playhouse with inviting couches to curl up on with a fun book, including low tables so little kids can discover their next favourite story for themselves.
+Uptown in Leaside, this shop is like a playhouse with inviting couches to curl up on with a fun book, including low tables so little kids can discover their next favourite story for themselves.
 For older readers, they also have a popular teen book club every summer.

 Independent Book Stores — Downtown Toronto